Cabinessence: Smile sessions

 To settle this dispute, Brian telephoned Parks and asked him to come to the studio.
 Prior to this meeting, the only Beach Boy besides Brian that Parks had interacted with was Dennis, who approved the lyrics, and Parks expected that the rest of the band would similarly approve.
 Upon arrival to the studio, Parks refused to explain the song to Love and responded by simply stating he did not know the meaning of the lyric.
 When Parks was interviewed for the 1976 television special The Beach Boys: It's OK!, he characterized the song as part of an "American Gothic"-style piece and remembered, "I said [to Mike], 'I don't know what these lyrics are about.
 They aren't important, throw them away.'"

 According to biographer Peter Ames Carlin, Parks had been unwilling to be drawn into an argument over the quality of his work.
 Love reflected that Parks did not appear insulted by his questioning, but speculated that Parks may have feigned ignorance of the song's meaning "just because I was there in his face."
 In another interview from 2004, Parks said that he had been "physically afraid" of Love, "because Brian had confided to me what Mike had done to him", but did not elaborate further.
 In a 2013 interview, Parks surmised, "I don't think the crows created a problem at all.
 I think the music created the problem for Mike, and it was perfectly understandable that he was terribly jealous of me, as it became evident that he wanted my job [as Brian's lyricist].
 And I did not want a job that somebody else wanted."

 Love sang the line despite his reservations.
 On December 27, 1966, further vocals were recorded at Western for the "Who Ran the Iron Horse" section.
-By April 1967, Parks had withdrawn from the project, which was shelved soon therafter.
+By April 1967, Parks had withdrawn from the project, which was shelved soon thereafter.
 He later cited the "Cabinessence" dispute as the moment when "the whole house of cards began tumbling down".